nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ## **Implementation**

 This section describes some noteworthy details on how certain features are implemented.
+The section is organized by functionality.

 ### Tag Management